arthurweinmann/arthurweinmann/README.md

 ### I believe

-- We should limit software complexity to the minimum amount necessary to accomplish the purpose
+- We should limit complexity to the minimum amount necessary to accomplish the purpose
-- Sotware should imitate life more and be: decentralized, resilient, adaptable, interoperable, competitive and collaborative at the same time, space filling, efficient and redundant
+- We should imitate life more and be: decentralized, resilient, adaptable, interoperable, competitive and collaborative at the same time, space filling, efficient and redundant
 - We should secure internet's future as a free medium for collaboration

 ### Readings